 Ultrasound is not only a great bedside diagnostic modality, but it’s routinely used to guide procedures like line placement, peripheral nerve blocks, and thora/paracentesis.
 It relies on pulses of high frequency sound waves reflecting off structures of varying acoustic properties to generate echos that are subsequently assembled into an image.

 The piezoelectric effect is the cornerstone of traditional ultrasound.
 This is an electromechanical property of certain materials like quartz where an electrical current applied through the object generates vibrations resulting in pulsed sound waves.
-In turn, echos reflected back on the crystal generate changes in electrical current.
-In short, the conversation of electrical energy (a current applied over a voltage) to mechanical energy (sound waves) is the key!
+In turn, echos reflected back on the crystal generate changes in electrical resistance and current.
+In short, the conversion of electrical energy (a current applied over a voltage) to mechanical energy (sound waves) is the key!

 Now let’s talk about the sound waves themselves.
 As with any wave, its frequency x wavelength = constant velocity through a medium.
 Because we’re shooting ultrasound through a body cavity which contains blood, muscle, fat, bone, etc., the speed will vary through these different tissues.
 Every time the sound waves pass through a different medium, the beam is rarefracted and some of the waves can change direction/velocity.
 The ultrasound can only create an image with sound waves that are reflected back to the probe’s transducer.
 A computer analyzes the time delay between when the pulse was sent, when the echo was received, as well as properties of the sound itself (amplitude, pitch, etc) to calculate velocities and create images.